ui/ux case study

 Background

-Solution Overview: Shop Helper is a mobile grocery concept designed to help seniors shop with confidence—through clarity, accessibility, and human support
+Solution Overview: Shop Helper is a mobile grocery concept designed to help seniors shop with confidence by reducing cognitive load and simplifying key decisions.

 Large touch targets